Bow and arrow: History

-The bow was an important weapon for both hunting and warfare from prehistoric times until the widespread use of gunpowder weapons in the 16th century.
-It was also common in ancient warfare, although certain cultures would not favor them.
-Greek poet Archilocus expressed scorn for fighting with bows and slings.
+The bow was the national weapon of Persian kings, and images of them carrying it can be seen on Persian coins.

 Beginning with the reign of William the Conqueror, the longbow was England's principal weapon of war until the end of the Middle Ages.
 Genghis Khan and his Mongol hordes conquered much of the Eurasian steppe using short bows.
 Native Americans used archery to hunt and defend themselves during the days of English and later American colonization.

 Organised warfare with bows ended in the early to mid-17th century in Western Europe, but it persisted into the 19th century in Eastern cultures, including hunting and warfare in the New World.
 In the Canadian Arctic, bows were made until the end of the 20th century for hunting caribou, for instance at Igloolik.
 The bow has more recently been used as a weapon of tribal warfare in some parts of Sub-Saharan Africa; an example was documented in 2009 in Kenya when Kisii people and Kalenjin people clashed, resulting in four deaths.

-The British upper class led a revival of archery as a sport in the late 18th century.
+The British upper class initiated a revival of archery as a sport in the late 18th century.
 Sir Ashton Lever, an antiquarian and collector, formed the Toxophilite Society in London in 1781, under the patronage of George IV, then Prince of Wales.

+Bows and arrows have been used by modern special forces for survival and clandestine operations.